Sasigudavalli/Iris/README.md

 # Iris
-Data science using builtin dataset
+Data science using builtin dataset.
+****In this Repositary dataset is given it is a builtin dataset we can import directly through seaborn it consists many datasets Iris is one of it.****

 **Iris Dataset Classification with Linear and Logistic Regression**